What the Mobile App Development Process Looks Like – All Steps Explained

 8. Testing

 When it comes to mobile app development, testing early and often is the only way to ensure a robust and high-functioning application.
-As such, a Quality Assurance (QA) Specialist should join the team as soon as possible, ensuring the app is unit tested for usability, compatibility, security, stress and performance.
+As such, a Quality Assurance (QA) Specialist should join the team as soon as possible, ensuring the app is unit tested for usability, compatibility, security, stress, performance, and across different operating systems.

 Each and every feature must be put through unit tests to ensure they all work as intended.
 These tests should be automated, which will significantly speed up the work.
 In addition, user acceptance testing should be carried out with members from your target group to ensure not only that your application works, but that it works for the intended user in a satisfactory manner.
 The experiences of these early users will then be passed back to developers, who can make adjustments to make sure customer satisfaction of the end product will be maximized.